SERG-Delft/serg-delft.github.io/index.md

 our Technical Reports series.
 We aim at sharing our research prototypes as open source tools whenever possible.

-To accomplish our research goals, our research is organized across four research lines:
+To accomplish our research goals, our research is organized across three research lines:

 1. **[AI-Based Software Engineering](sbse.html):** How can techniques from artificial intelligence be used to improve complex software development tasks?